 Update October 2019

-A little more detailed info is slipping out from the city hall.
+A little more detailed info about the Venice tourist tax is slipping out from the city hall.
 After the meeting on the 24th of October, new guidelines, as well as a new timeline, were presented.
 The whole system is now supposed to start on July 1, 2020.
 From January 1, 2021, the definite tariffs will be in force.